dovecot/documentation/docs/core/settings/syntax.md

 These can also be used for external config files, but you need to list them in [[setting,import_environment]] so that processes can see them.

+For [[link,settings_types_file]] it is better to use `$ENV:` instead of `%{env:}`.
+This is because with `$ENV:` the expansion and file reading is done by the config process, which normally runs as root.
+With `%{env:}` the expansion is delayed until the process accessing the setting expands it, but the process may not have enough permissions to open the file.